-Legitimate programs simply never engage in this kind of tactic of hiding.
+Legitimate work at home programs simply never engage in this kind of tactic of hiding.
 Furthermore, there’s already proof on the actual Navigate The Web sales page that Julie Clark isn’t real.
 Simply click the “disclaimer” link if you’re ever on that page and you basically get this:

 So there you go, even the real creator of this program can’t show their face or name for that matter.
 Knowing all of this, would you really want to trust Navigate The Web with your money and to teach you how to make money from home?
 I wouldn’t.

 These are the tests you need to do whenever you see programs like these.
 Don’t jump so quickly and buy the program being pitched to you.

 They like to trick you with pop ups on acting quickly, but don’t fall for that, believe me, they don’t want you to leave their page and are desperate to get your sale, so whatever pop up or sale they pitch to you if you stay isn’t going anywhere.
 Take your time, investigate the page, look up the program on Google, look it up on sites like mine or if you don’t have time…

 Just leave a comment anywhere on my site mentioning the program name and I’ll see for myself if it’s a scam.

 Final Rating: Navigate The Web.